Pro Patria Medal (South Africa): Award criteria

+The original 1976 warrant had required a continuous period of at least 60 days, and had confined the combat criterion to a "combat situation ... with the enemy"; both requirements were relaxed by the 1977 amendment.

 The wording on the certificate of award reads "The Pro Patria Medal was awarded for service in the defence of the Republic or for the prevention or suppression of terrorism".

 Order of wear

 The position of the Pro Patria Medal in the official order of precedence was revised three times after 1975, to accommodate the inclusion or institution of new decorations and medals.